nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/README.md

 Deletes the specified task from the task list.

 Format: `delete INDEX`
-  - Deletes the task at the spcified `INDEX`.
+  - Deletes the task at the specified `INDEX`.
   - The index refers to the index shown in the displayed task list.
   - The index must be a positive integer 1, 2, 3, ...